Why we offer the International Baccalaureate at Windermere School

 The IB offers all this and more.
 The founders of the IB saw a need for an international approach to education which would equip young people with the skills, values and knowledge necessary to build a better future.
 A recent HESA (Higher Education Statistics Agency) study showed that IB graduates on average earn 5% more in their first post-university job than their A level peers.
 Through the IB, students are given a unique education that helps them develop strong academic, social, and emotional characteristics.
 As a result, students become very well-rounded, with an increased understanding of different languages, cultures, and globally significant ideas and issues.

-The IB Diploma programme requires students to study 3 higher subjects, 3 standard subjects, including maths and science.
+The IB Diploma programme requires students to study 3 higher subjects, 3 standard subjects, including maths, English, a modern language, humanity, and science.
 They must write an extended essay, study the different ways we know things and how to discern the value and reliability of different sources, and be engaged in service to their communities through the Creativity, Activity and Service (CAS) elements of the programme.
 It is a busy and stimulating course that focuses not only on academic results, but on developing individuals who are prepared for the challenges that await them in the world.